YiLimath/YiLimath.github.io/_posts/2024-10-11-blog-post-1-Birational-Fibration.md

   - Birational geometry
 ---

 The aim of this series of note is to introduce the fibration in Algebraic geometry (classification theory of complex algebraic/analytic varieties).
-Fibration is the most powerful tool for the classification of varieties and in this notes we will major focus on the possible applications of the fibrations in the classification results.
+Fibration is the most powerful tool for the classification of varieties and fibration structure is very suitable for the induction process.
+In this notes we will major focus on the possible applications of the fibrations in the classification results.

 (1) [Iitaka fibration](),